 Kerri Cavanaugh, MD MHS

-Kerri Cavanaugh i s an Assistant Professor of Medicine within the Division of Nephrology and Hypertension at Vanderbilt University School of Medicine.
-She is Medical Director of the Vanderbilt Dialysis Clinic-Campus and a nephrologist with the Tennessee Valley Health System Veterans Affairs Medical Center.
+Kerri Cavanaugh is an Associate Professor of Medicine within the Division of Nephrology and Hypertension at Vanderbilt University Medical Center.
+She is also a nephrologist with the Tennessee Valley Health System Veterans Affairs Medical Center.
 Dr. Cavanaugh’s research interests center around identifying factors influencing how patients learn about complex chronic disease and the translation of health information into effective self-care behaviors.
 This includes studying patient-related, provider-related and also patient-provider communication variables.
-She has demonstrated the risk related to limited health literacy and deficits in disease-specific knowledge among patients with moderate to advanced kidney disease, and is currently testing several multi-level interventions to improve care.
-Dr. Cavanaugh developed and made freely available novel valid measures to assess kidney knowledge in patients with kidney disease, and those receiving dialysis treatments.
+She has demonstrated the risk related to limited health literacy and deficits in disease-specific knowledge among patients with moderate to advanced kidney disease, as well as developing and testing multi-level interventions to improve care.
+Dr. Cavanaugh developed and made freely available novel valid measures to assess kidney knowledge, self-efficacy of self-care in kidney disease and self-management behaviors.
 These activities have been funded by the NIH, the American Society of Nephrology, and the National Kidney Foundation.
-Dr. Cavanaugh’s research has been published in top-tier peer-reviewed journals and has been highlighted in press such as the New York Times.

 Michael Choi is associate professor of medicine at Johns Hopkins University School of Medicine and served as nephrology fellowship director from 1996-2009.
 Dr. Choi is trained in Molecular Biophysics and Biochemistry after graduating from the Yale University, and received his Postdoctoral from the Penn Center of Molecular Studies of Kidney Disease, followed by his fellowship training at the University Of Pennsylvania School Of Medicine.
 His clinical interests are primary glomerular diseases and nephrolithiasis.
 Dr. Choi is the co-editor of the Oxford Manual of Nephrology, Deputy Editor of Advances in Chronic Kidney Diseases, and served as chair of the NKF Spring 2011 Spring Clinical Meetings.
 He previously served as education chair of the NKF Kidney Disease Outcomes Quality Initiative (KDOQI) and founded the NKF education committee in 2015.